isbeorn/nina.plugin.polaralignment/PolarAlignment/FAQ.md

 The routine relies on the mount to be tracking and any change of the frame will be added to the error corrections.
 When the mount is not aligned or just ran through some periodic error it will not track perfectly and therefore some error margin will be introduced.
 As already stated above, don't worry about a few arcseconds of error.
 If it takes a long time for you to dial in the alignment you can also restart the alignment routine to recalculate the initial error and fine tune the alignment further.

+## What is the size of the target circle?

+The circle size will be rendered based on your image scale and there will be circles drawn at 30 arcseconds, 1 arcminute and 5 arcminutes.